💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Although you typically state the report’s goal in each one you write for your clients, goal-based reports are a tad different.
 You’re focused on your client’s goals and developing a story around them, which affects the report’s overall structure and contents.

 That’s why a goal-based report can also look different from a conventional business report or marketing report.
 Traditional reporting typically focuses on how you’re performing compared to the industry benchmarks, your competitors, or your past month’s performance.

 In goal-based reporting, you’re paying more attention to how you’re progressing towards your goals and how many goals you’ve managed to reach – you’re more future-oriented.

-Goal-based reporting resembles creating campaigns on social media or setting up analytics tools to track your performance: in many of them, you can set different goals and then measure goal completions as one of the most important metrics that indicate how successful you are.
+Goal-based reporting resembles creating campaigns on social media or setting up marketing reporting software to track your performance: in many of them, you can set different goals and then measure goal completions as one of the most important metrics that indicate how successful you are.

 This type of report gives you a pretty straightforward illustration of how much progress towards the client’s goals you’ve made, which strategies worked, and which didn’t as you’re simply answering one question – did I reach the goal?

 There are several reasons why goal-based reporting can be effective and important for maintaining good relationships with your clients.

 Agency reports sometimes contain data that the client doesn’t understand or consider important.
 On the other hand, goal-based reports give the client a clear picture of what’s been done during the previous week, month, or year, depending on how often you present your reports.